LakeinLove/Mage-The-Awakening/Spellcasting Rules/Spellcasting/Spellcasting.md

 #### Conditions and Tilts

 Conditions are an excellent source of inspiration for long-lasting spells.\
-Because the effects of Conditions and Tilts are so broad, it’s difficult to assign hard-and-fast rules for Practices that inflict them.
-Use the Practice descriptions and the following list as a guideline:
+Because the effects of Conditions and Tilts are so broad, it’s difficult to assign hard-and-fast rules for [[The 13 Practices|Practices]] that inflict them.
+Use the [[The 13 Practices|Practice]] descriptions and the following list as a guideline:
 - Compelling (•) spells can’t create Conditions out of whole cloth, but can intensify phenomena that already exist to inflict Conditions.
 A Compelling spell can make someone who’s already nervous Spooked, for example, but can’t make someone who’s uninterested in the mage romantically Swooning.
 - Ruling (••) spells can create most non-Persistent, mundane Conditions.
 Supernatural Conditions, such as the Soulless Condition and its sequelae or Manifestation Conditions, generally require a Weaving (•••) spell.
 - Creating a Persistent Condition is almost always a Patterning (••••) or Unravelling (••••) effect.